Pinpoint tests of microclimate control (cars from 08.2001)

 DETAILS/RESULTS/ACTIONS

-M1: INSTRUMENT PANEL SHUTTER POSITIONING/FOOTBET POSITIONING MOTOR AND EATC MODULE CHECK FOR OPEN CIRCUIT
+M1: CHECKING THE INSTRUMENT PANEL/FOOT CUP FLAP POSITIONING MOTOR AND EATC MODULE FOR OPEN CIRCUIT

-• Is the measured resistance less than 2 ohms in all cases?
+• In all cases, is the measured resistance less than 2 ohms?

 Yes